Capture of the North Frisian Islands

-The capture of the North Frisian Islands and Rømø in July 1864 was the last military operation of the Second Schleswig War between Denmark on the one hand and Prussia and the Austrian Empire on the other hand around the duchies of Schleswig and Holstein, which belonged to Denmark.
+The capture of the North Frisian Islands and Rømø in July 1864 was the last military operation of the Second Schleswig War between Denmark and Prussia and the Austrian Empire around the duchies of Schleswig and Holstein, which belonged to Denmark.
 It ended with the occupation of the North Frisian Islands and Rømø by Austrian troops.

 Background

 After Prussia and Austria had already largely brought the duchies of Schleswig and Holstein under their control as a result of the Prussian Battle of Dybbøl, an armistice came into force on May 12, 1864.
 After the failure of peace negotiations at the London Conference of 1864, Prussia and Austria agreed in their June 1864 Carlsbad Agreement to resume the war.
 With the end of the truce, the conquest of the remaining parts of the duchies began, including the Wadden Sea Islands on the west coast of Schleswig.
 However, Amrum, southern Rømø, northern Sylt and western Föhr did not belong to the Duchy of Schleswig, but were part of Denmark.
 Rømø was overwhelmingly Danish while Sylt, Föhr and Amrum were overwhelmingly home to North Frisians, the latter islands having both pro-German and pro-Danish settlements.

 On the Danish side, Lieutenant Captain Otto Christian Hammer, having rejoined the Danish Navy after serving as customs, lighthouse and sea mark inspector (told-, fyr- og vagerinspektør) on the river Eider, was commissioned with defending the North Frisian Islands.
 He had previously held the same civilian position on Föhr which became his base of operations.
 In order to suppress a pro-German uprising, Hammer resorted to draconian measures.
 He also took action against unrest on Sylt.
 To finance his operations, he had all customs, tax and post offices confiscated.
 On March 3, he arrested four suspected pro-German collaborators, including Andreas Andersen, in Keitum on Sylt.
 On June 13, he surrounded Keitum and arrested eight rebels.
 Among them was the local poet Christian Peter Hansen, who described Hammer's behavior as a "tyrannical regiment" and described him as a "Viking tyrannizing over land and people" and who disseminated his personal views in his later writings.
 In contrast, the pro-Danish community on the islands presented Hammer with a sword of honour after the war.

 The west coast of Schleswig-Holstein fell into Austria's area of operations and Rear Admiral Bernhard von Wüllerstorf-Urbair decided to conquer the islands.
 He was supported by Prussian units.
 Due to bad weather, the Austro-Prussian flotilla left Cuxhaven for the theater of operations two days later than planned on July 11.

 Map of the Danish Wadden Sea islands 1864.